Bachelor of Science in International Business Studies

 Korean Intermediate II

 Language Proficiency Requirement: The language requirement may be satisfied by coursework or proficiency in the language for heritage speakers.
-The assessment tests listening, speaking, and reading comprehension as well as written communications in foreign languages approved by the International Business Studies Major Coordinator.
+The assessment tests listening, speaking, and reading comprehension as well as written communications in foreign languages approved by the International Business Studies major coordinator.
 Students who demonstrate proficiency beyond the fourth semester are not required to replace this with an International Business Studies approved elective.

 MATH 1021: The MATH 1021 requirement may be satisfied by coursework (taken at Temple or transfer course) or the Placement Assessment.
 Students who are exempted from MATH 1021 by the Placement Assessment are not required to replace this with an International Business Studies approved elective.